Musician952/Jotto-and-Letter-Cryptology/To-Do.md

 1. Need to clean up code in lettercomb.py and sort into functions
 2. Develop an algorimth to cancel out the letters in the alphabet that cannot exist in the secret word.
-3. Dive in threading and background processes for the combination algorithm.
+3. Dive into threading and background processes for the combination algorithm.
 4. Add In-Line Progress Bars while in loops
 5. Clean up GUI

+# Known Issues

+1. Filtering algorithm skips over words that are found in shorter lengthed user inputs.